BugBusterSWE/userManual/chapters/introduction.md

 2. Time reference;
 3. Actions and pages where the problem was found;
 4. The error code, if displayed;
-5. Any additional notes that are useful to the understanding of the problem.
+5. Any additional note that could be useful to the understanding of the problem.